 It’s always helpful to be prepared before starting your pruning job.
 Get your tools ready by sharpening, cleaning, and disinfecting them as necessary.

-Some of the common tools used for rose pruning are hand bypass pruner, lopper, and pruning saw.
+Some of the common gardening hand tools used for rose pruning are bypass pruner, lopper, and pruning saw.
 A pair of gloves and a large bin for your clippings will also come in handy.

 A sharp pair of pruning shears is the most common tool you’ll need when pruning roses.
 You will find that there are 2 types of pruners, bypass and anvil.